zeroknowledgediscovery/zedwiki/grant_planning/STTR.md

 # PO

-Tragetted?
+Targetted?
 Or Omnibus?
-Where should i send as a RFA.
+Where should I send as a RFA.
 Study group?
-Study section?
-Speciasl emphasis panels, so not very many options.
+Study section? **Special emphasis panels**, so not very many options.
 Institure; NIA.

 + Phase 1 STTR R41